 While in Arizona, she was a part of a musical theater group that traveled around the southwest and performed for various cities every weekend.
 She was a competitive dancer in Oklahoma which left her a title winner of many awards, including Tremaine’s Studio Dancer of the Year.
 She has been teaching since she was 16, and is very glad to be a part of the Chrissy’s family.

-Diana, Chrissy’s Dance Academy’s office manager, is a happily married Mom of 2 and is always ready to greet you with a smile at the front office.
+Diana, Chrissy’s Dance Academy’s office manager, is a happily married Mom of 3 and is always ready to greet you with a smile at the front office.
 She attended Texas Tech University where she studied early childhood development.
-After moving to San Antonio in the summer of 1999, she met and fell in love with her husband, Sly.
-Her daughter, Karina was born in the fall of 2000 and her son, Cesar was born in the summer of 2006.
-In addition to her two children, Diana is also a proud stepmom to her husbands’ first born son, Jeremy.
+After moving to San Antonio in the summer of 1999, she met and instantly fell in love with her husband, Sly and his first son, Jeremy.
+Their daughter, Karina was born in the fall of 2000 and their son, Cesar was born in the summer of 2006.
+In addition to being the office manager, Diana also works for NISD.